Pygmalion (play): Influence

 Pygmalion remains Shaw's most popular play.
 The play's widest audiences know it as the inspiration for the highly romanticized 1956 musical and 1964 film My Fair Lady.

+Eliza's line "Walk?
+Not bloody likely!" is the play's most famous line and, for many years after the play's debut, use of the word 'bloody' was known as a pygmalion; Mrs Campbell was considered to have risked her career by speaking the line onstage.

 Pygmalion has transcended cultural and language barriers since its first production.
 The British Library contains "images of the Polish production...; a series of shots of a wonderfully Gallicised Higgins and Eliza in the first French production in Paris in 1923; a fascinating set for a Russian production of the 1930s.
 There was no country which didn't have its own 'take' on the subjects of class division and social mobility, and it's as enjoyable to view these subtle differences in settings and costumes as it is to imagine translators wracking their brains for their own equivalent of 'Not bloody likely'."

 Joseph Weizenbaum named his chatterbot computer program ELIZA after the character Eliza Doolittle.